MediMindeRx/MediMinderx-API-v1/README.md

 The MediMinderx-API-v1 is the backend application used by all of MediMinderx's applications.
 The application builds out RESTful API endpoints with full CRUD functionality for users and their reminders.

 The most difficult and rewarding thing about building this application was picking up a brand new tech stack.
 We were able to learn python and develop this application in flask in a matter of 14 days.

+## Deployment
+Check out our deployed site!
+[MediMindeRx](https://mediminderx-api.herokuapp.com/api/v1/)

 ## Set up
 Follow the steps below to get this database up and running on your local environment:

 ### Prerequisites
 * PostgreSQL installed
   * [Homebrew Install](https://formulae.brew.sh/formula/postgresql)
   * [Browser Install](https://www.postgresql.org/download/)

 * Postico Installed
   * [Homebrew Install](https://formulae.brew.sh/cask/postico)
   * [Browser Install](https://eggerapps.at/postico/)